Why I Have No Intention To Accept Frontline's Offer For DHT Holdings

 Taking all these elements into account, I think DHT's board of directors will (and should) reject the offer as it's undervaluing the company.
 I'm not saying 'no' to a buyout offer, but it will have to be an offer at the right price and I don't think I would be willing to tender my shares to an offer valuing the company at less than $6/share.
 On top of that, I fail to see why I would accept shares of a 'weaker' company (Frontline) when I can just keep my DHT stock.

-Q1 2017 should be really good as well, and probably even better than the fourth quarter of last year.
+Q1 2017 should be really good as well, and probably, even better than the fourth quarter of last year.
 Right now, I'd expect an adjusted operating cash flow of at least $50M in Q1 (compared to just over $40M in Q4 2016).
 This will allow DHT to fund the newbuild program with its own free cash flow, allowing it to start considering retiring its two oldest vessels (1999 and 2001) from the fleet.

 For now, I still have a considerable long position in DHT Holdings, and have absolutely no intention to accept the Frontline proposal in its current form.